FaediMichele/naedmusic/README.md

 - KivyMD does not work on android with version 1.2.0, actual 1.0.1 (https://github.com/kivymd/KivyMD/issues/1352)
 - On linux the music use the pc default speakers.
 When bluetooth speaker or headphones is connected it does not use them

+### Usefull suggestion(mostly for myself)
+- To build for android run: "buildozer android adb -- logcat -c &&  buildozer android update debug deploy run logcat | grep python".
+It will clear all previous logcat and showing only the usefull ones.
+-